The Thomas Pages homepage

 Flood Tablet of the Gilgamesh Epic written in Akkadian.

 However, this Hebrew word 'yadon' is cognate with an ancient Akkadian word meaning "protect" or "shield".
 This relationship with the extinct Akkadian language takes us back to the roots of the Hebrew language.
 The fact of yadon's sole appearance here in all Hebrew Scripture (so we are unable to compare its use elsewhere), and that it also happens to be in Genesis (Genesis being one of the oldest writings in Holy Scripture), supports this Akkadian association.
-The word "shield" as a translation would then radically change our understanding of the situation which gave rise to the Great Flood.
+The word "shield" as a translation would then radically change our understanding of the situation which gave rise to the Great Flood or horrific Global Tsunami.

 See: E. A. Speiser,